amitmse/in_Python_/Others/README.md

 ### For Error Tearm:

-	3. Normality of residuals :
+	3. Normality of residuals : Differences between observed and predicted values It's crucial for the validity of many statistical tests used in linear regression, such as hypothesis tests for regression coefficients and confidence intervals.

-		Issue: OLS estimators won’t have the desirable BLUE property
+		Issue: OLS estimators won’t have the desirable BLUE property.
+  		Standard errors and t-values used to calculate the statistical significance of regression parameters may be inaccurate, leading to potentially misleading conclusions.

+  		Test: Kolmogorov-Smirnov Test, Shapiro-Wilk test, histograms or Q-Q plots

+		Solution: Transforming the dependent or independent variables, Use robust statistical methods that are less sensitive to non-normality may be appropriate.

 	4. Mean of residuals is zero :
 		Issue: Error terms has zero mean and doesn’t depend on the independent variables.